himselfv/wakan/Components/readme.txt

 COMPONENTS FOR WAKAN COMPILATION

-1. Install Prolib controls
+1. Install RX controls
-2. Register RX controls
+2. Install UrlLabel
-3. The rest is used as it is.
+3. Add Components, Components\Package, Components\TextTable, Components\UrlLabel to the search path.

 NOTE:
 1. You can install newer versions of common controls as per below.
 But don't come crying when it doesn't work.